 Autonomous or driverless vehicles were visible only in the movies but an increasing number of start-ups are now launching driverless cars at huge prices.
 The autonomous vehicle technology has already been embraced by a number of car brands including BMW, Mercedes, BMW as well as Tesla.
 In fact, even Apple is believed to have partnered with BMW for designing automated cars.
 In addition to this, auto companies are also planning to launch autonomous taxis by the year 2019.
 But, despite all the hype and developments, real autonomous cars are not going to be available for the public for at least fifteen years.

 Even though the autonomous car technology has made impressive progress in the recent past, they are yet to move become 100% reliable.
-Apart from this, there are many other hurdles that autonomous cars manufacturers are facing in the form of insurance, regulation, legal liability as well as the car’s AI system ability to take a decision during an accident or crash.
+Apart from this, there are many other hurdles that autonomous cars manufacturers are facing in the form of insurance, regulation, legal liability as well as the car’s AI system ability to take a decision during a car accident or crash.
 In this article, we find out how far we are from witnessing 100% autonomous cars.

 Autonomous Cars – Will they Hit the Roads or Not?